allegro/allegro.tech/_posts/2015-06-17-Allegrotech-youth-our-educational-project.md

 layout: post
 title: Allegrotech.youth – our educational project
 author: pawel.rekowski
-tags: [tech, education, coding, infrastructure, web developing]
+tags: [education, coding, infrastructure, web developing]
 ---

 The pace of today’s world seems to be getting faster and faster.
 Trends, technologies, requirements and possibilities change in a blink of an eye.
 When I graduated from [the Complex of Mechanical, Electrical and Electronic Schools in Toruń (ZSMEiE)](http://www.zsmeie.torun.pl) 7 years ago,